-Loren met her husband, Carlo Ponti when she was 15 and he was 37.
+Loren met her husband Carlo Ponti, when she was 15 and he was 37.
 They wed but had to annul the marriage since Ponti was not legally divorced from his wife.
 They, however, continued to live together, and in 1965, they became French citizens after their application was approved.
-Ponti then obtained a divorce allowing him to marry Loren on 9 April 1966 and the couple remained together until Ponti died in 2007.
-The couple had two sons and today Loren is a grandmother of four.
+Ponti then obtained a divorce, allowing him to marry Loren on April 9, 1966.
+The couple remained together until Ponti died in 2007.
+The couple had two sons.
+Loren is a grandmother of four.

 Loren's first film role was as an extra in the American production of “Quo Vadis?”
 (1951).